ciwen3/Public/Sentinel/Linux-Azure-Sentinel-Agent-Setup.md

-Module(load=”imudp”)	                # tells rsyslog we will be receiving data by UDP Input(type=”imudp” port=”514”)   	# tells rsyslog we will be receiving data on port 514 Module(load=”imtcp”)	                # tells rsyslog we will be receiving data by TCP Input(type=”imudp” port=”514”)   	# tells rsyslog we will be receiving data on port 514
+Module(load=”imudp”)	                # tells rsyslog we will be receiving data by UDP Input(type=”imudp” port=”514”)   	# tells rsyslog we will be receiving data on port 514 Module(load=”imtcp”)	                # tells rsyslog we will be receiving data by TCP Input(type=”imtcp” port=”514”)   	# tells rsyslog we will be receiving data on port 514
 ```

 2. Add these lines to the bottom of the config: